-Meister Eckhart was born in the year 1,260 was a thirteenth to the fourteenth century philosopher, theologian, and mystic who lived and worked in the Dominican order.
+Meister Eckhart, who was born in the year 1,260, was a thirteenth to the fourteenth century philosopher, theologian, and mystic who lived and worked in the Dominican order.

-Meister Eckhart is referenced in many spirituality, higher consciousness books and rightfully so!
+Meister Eckhart is referenced in many spiritual books, and rightfully so!
 Eckhart’s teachings to this day are still making a large impact on the earth.
 Eckhart died in the year 1,328.

-This is a piece in which it takes some of Eckhart’s greatest spiritual writings and breaks them down even further to get to the meat and potatoes of what he was trying to convey.
+This is a piece which takes some of Eckhart’s greatest spiritual writings and breaks them down even further to get to the meat and potatoes of what he was trying to convey.

 Breaking Free from Your Identity